How Ounce In A Gallon

 1 US liquid gallon = 128 US fluid ounces

-This means that if you have one US gallon of liquid, you have 128 US fluid ounces of that liquid.
+So in practice, if you have one US gallon of liquid, you have 128 US fluid ounces of that liquid.
 This is a crucial conversion factor to remember when working with recipes, measuring liquids for scientific experiments, or calculating fluid quantities in any US-based context.

 How Many Fluid Ounces in an Imperial Gallon?
 The Calculation